Charles Webster Leadbeater: How Theosophy Came to Me

 The author claims that when he arrived in India, he did not have any clairvoyant abilities.
 One day when Kuthumi "honoured" him with a visit, he asked whether Leadbeater had ever attempted "a certain kind of meditation connected with the development of the mysterious power called kundalini."
 Leadbeater had heard of that power, but thinked it to be certainly out of reach for Western people.
 Yet Kuthumi recommended him to make a "few efforts along certain lines," and told him that he would himself "watch over those efforts to see that no danger should ensue."
 He accepted the offer of the Master and became "day after day" working on this kind of meditation.
 He was told that on average it would take forty days, if he do it constantly and vigorously.

 Leadbeater worked on the task assigned to him for forty-two days, and it seemed to him that he was already on the verge of achieving a result when Kuthumi intervened and "performed the final act of breaking through which completed the process," and enabled the author thereafter to use astral sight while as he was retaining full consciousness in the physical body.
 It is equivalent to saying that "the astral consciousness and memory became continuous," whether the physical body was awake or asleep.

 A lot of care and work was spent on occult training of the author by the Master Djwal Khul.
 Leadbeater tells:

 "Over and over again He would make a vivid thought-form, and say to me: 'What do you see?'
 And when I described it to the best of my ability, would come again and again the comment: 'No, no, you are not seeing true; you are not seeing all; dig deeper into yourself, use your mental vision as well as your astral; press just a little further, a little higher.'"

-To participate in the training of Leadbeater, often came to headquarters swami Subba Row, "our great pandit," as the author calls him.
+To participate in the training of Leadbeater, often came to headquarters swami Subba Row, "our great pandit", as the author calls him.
 And Leadbeater claims that he will forever remain an obligor to these "two great people" — Djwal Khul and Subba Row – for all the help which they gave him "at this critical stage" of his life.

-Legacy

-Leadbeater remains well-known and influential in New Age circles for his many works based on his clairvoyant investigations of life, including such books as Outline of Theosophy, Astral Plane, Devachanic Plane, The Chakras and Man, Visible and Invisible dealing with, respectively, the basic principles of theosophy, the two higher worlds humanity passes through after "death", the chakra system, and the human aura.

-His writings on the sacraments and Christian esotericism remain popular, with a constant stream of new editions and translations of his magnum opus The Science of the Sacraments.
-His liturgy book is still used by some Liberal and Independent Catholic Churches.
+Allegations of pederasty

+Mary Lutyens in "Krishnamurti: The Years of Awakening" writes: